StackExchange/dnscontrol/docs/typescript.md

 This file has all the information your editor or IDE needs.
 It must be in the same directory as the `dnsconfig.js` file you are editing.

-NOTE: Re-run the `dnscontrol write-types` command any time you upgrade dnscontrol.
+NOTE: Re-run the `dnscontrol write-types` command any time you upgrade DNSControl.
 Because it is generated from the command, it will always be correct for the version of DNSControl you are using.

 2. Tell your editor